A serious attitude toward gaming

 “The sense of ‘playfulness’ they have with the software is unique.
 They’re interested in exploring, testing and surveying the space rather than being driven to complete the project in the shortest time possible as so many boys are.”

-Karen’s latest project is HunterWiSE – where she has the opportunity to work with industry, partners, schools and communities alongside women in STEM to enhance opportunities and promote positive collaboration.
-Watch this space.
+Karen’s latest project is co-founding HunterWiSE – where she has the opportunity to work with industry, partners, schools and communities alongside women in STEM to enhance opportunities and promote positive collaboration.